MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.8.0/install-az-ps.md

 ## Requirements

+> [!NOTE]
+> PowerShell 7.x and later is the recommended version of PowerShell for use with Azure PowerShell on
+> all platforms.

-Azure PowerShell works with PowerShell 7.x and later on all platforms.
+Azure PowerShell works with PowerShell 6.2.4 and later on all platforms.
 It is also supported with PowerShell 5.1 on Windows.
 Install the
 [latest version of PowerShell](/powershell/scripting/install/installing-powershell) available for your operating system.
-Azure PowerShell has no additional requirements when run on PowerShell 7.x and later.
+Azure PowerShell has no additional requirements when run on PowerShell 6.2.4 and later.

 To check your PowerShell version, run the command: